guilhermepinheirodasilva/KOR-proof-of-concept/README.md

 The SalB metabolite (compound 4) is inactive at KOR; however, it exhibits high structural similarity to SalA.
 Analyzing its interaction field may be relevant, serving as a structural “negative control” within the chemical space for scaffold hopping.

-In addition, other compounds previously reported in the literature as KOR-selective, despite not being structurally related to SalA, could also be evaluated (i.e., compounds 6, 7, and 8).
+In addition, other compounds previously reported in the literature as KOR-selective, despite not being structurally similar to SalA, could also be evaluated (i.e., compounds 6, 7, and 8).

 ---